TheTrackerCouncil/SMZ3Randomizer/README.md

 The **SMZ3 Cas’ Randomizer** is a fork of the original [Super Metroid & A Link to the Past Crossover Randomizer](https://samus.link/).
 It’s aimed at making it a more approachable and casual experience by removing some decidedly _uncas’_ elements such as IBJ (Infinite Bomb Jump).

-The original repository can be found at <https://github.com/tewtal/SMZ3Randomizer>.

 ## Features
 In addition to making IBJ completely optional, there is also:

+ - Integrated voice-enabled item & location tracker;
+ - Built-in MSU-1 support for custom music packs;
  - Item Quickswap in <cite>A Link to the Past</cite> based on a [contribution] that never made it in;
+ - More logic customization options;
  - Sprites made by members of [Diabetus’](https://twitch.tv/the_betus) community and others;
- - More logic customization options;
- - Built-in MSU-1 support for custom music packs;

 ## Credits
 - **Captain Novolin** replacement sprite for _Super Metroid_ by PaddyCo